 Redpen AI | Privacy Notice

-Last updated – June 2025
+Last updated – January 2024

 About this notice

+This privacy notice explains what personal data we collect from or about you.
 It sets out why we collect, use, and protect your personal data, and what rights you have over that data.

 Who we are